boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 ## Overall Object Structure

 A throughput advice object may include multiple throughput advices (referred to as "throughput advice instances"), each covering a specific match criteria.
-Each of these adhere to the structure defined in {{sec-ins-structure}}.
+Each of these adheres to the structure defined in {{sec-ins-structure}}.

-Throughput advice objects are bound to the network interface over which the advice applies.
+Throughput advice objects are bound to the network interface over which the advice was received.

 The throughput advice object is described in CDDL {{!RFC8610}} format shown in {{cddl}}.
 This format is meant to ease mapping with encoding specifics of a given discovery channel that supplies the throughput advice.